aly271287/aly271287.github.io/pages/challenge-fund.md

 ![ERDF](/images/erdf.jpg)

+## Call 3

+The application process for the third round of the Challenge Fund will be open between the 27th July and the 04th September.
+For more information on the process, please read all of the information below.

 ## Call 2 (Spring 2015)

 With 150 great applications received for Call 2, we are delighted to announce that the [Digital Participation Leadership Group](/about/) has made 33 direct offers of funding for digital participation projects.
 The organisations who will be receiving funding are listed below: